awsdocs/aws-go-developer-guide/doc_source/making-requests.rst

 Pagination methods iterate over a list operation until the method retrieves the last page of results or until the callback function returns ``false``.
-The names of these method use the following pattern:
+The names of these methods use the following pattern:
 *OperationName*\ ``Pages``.
 For example, the pagination method for the
 |S3| list objects operation (``ListObjects``) is ``ListObjectPages``.